pywbem/pywbem/docs/client.rst

   class of the WBEM client library API and is used to issue WBEM operations to a WBEM server.

-  * :ref:`WBEM Operation recording` -  :attr:`~pywbem.WBEMConnection.operation_recorder`
+  * :ref:`WBEM Operation recording` -  Class :class:`~pywbem.WBEMConnection`
-    is an attribute of :class:`~pywbem.WBEMConnection` that allows recording of WBEM operations
+    includes the capability to optionally record the WBEMConnection method calls that communicate with a WBEM server including creating yaml files for test generation and logging using the Python logging facility.

 * :ref:`CIM objects` - Python classes for representing CIM objects (instances, classes, properties, etc.) that are used by the WBEM operations as input or